 Market risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices.

-During the year 2010 the Company had the substantial Market risk due to the Positions risk and Foreign Exchange risk.
-At the end of the year 2010 the Positions risk was minimal but sill remained substantial and related to the following assets:
+During the year 2011 the Company had the substantial Market risk due to the Positions risk and Foreign Exchange risk.
+At the end of the year 2011 the Positions risk was minimal.